JanWilliamHaug/FirstGamePyGame/README.md

-## Description of the game
+## William's Car Game 🏎️

+Welcome to William's Car Game!
+Dodge the enemy car and level up in this classic arcade-style game.
+Perfect for a quick break.

+## Game Overview

-The game is a simple, top-down car racing game where the player controls a yellow car and needs to avoid colliding with an enemy white car moving along the road.
-The road has two lanes, and the player can switch between these lanes using the 'A' or left arrow key and the 'D' or right arrow key.
+In this Car Game, you control a yellow car that needs to avoid colliding with an enemy white car moving along the road.
+The road has two lanes, and you can switch between them using the 'A' or left arrow key and the 'D' or right arrow key.
 The game starts at level 1, with a relatively slow speed for the enemy car.
-As the player progresses, the speed of the enemy car increases, making the game more challenging.
-The player loses the game when their car collides with the enemy car.
-The game shows the current level at the top right corner of the screen, and it allows the player to restart or quit the game after losing.
+As you progress, the speed of the enemy car increases, making the game more challenging.
+The game displays the current level at the top right corner of the screen, and it allows you to restart or quit the game after losing.

-## Design of the Code

-The code design follows a modular approach, where the game's main logic, game functions, and game objects are separated into different files.
-This separation makes the code easier to read, understand, and maintain.

 ## Demo Video